- 1 1/4 cups flour plus extra for rolling

 - 3 tablespoons vegetable oil

-- Make dipping sauce: In a small bowl combine remaining tablespoon green onion, 1/2 cup soy sauce, 1 tablespoon sesame oil, chili oil and garlic until blended.
+Make dipping sauce: In a small bowl combine remaining tablespoon green onion, 1/2 cup soy sauce, 1 tablespoon sesame oil, chili garlic sauce until blended.

 Crawfish Dumpling With A Spicy Orange Dipping Sauce